jbfink/ltc2012/slides/one/01_intro.md

 # Why academic and public? #
 .notes Different institutions that nevertheless have commonality.
 Both face a sea change in their operations -- rise of internet, wikipedia, decline in traditional metrics like ref.
 But c.f. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3257492/ - "dawning of the Great Age of Librarians" - particularly how after printing press completely messed up libraries in that era.
 The Internet is that printing press.

-!SLIDE
-# a note on DIY #
-.notes The rise of the hackerspace and the sort-of analagous rise of DH

 !SLIDE center
 ![img/IMG_20120228_142610a.jpg](img/IMG_20120228_142610a.jpg)